 • Olive Oil – Use this or any mild-flavored cooking oil.

-• Cornstarch – For thickening.
-You can also use potato or tapioca starch.
+• Cornstarch – Used for thickening.
+You can substitute with potato starch or tapioca starch if needed.

-The first step is making the potato bowls since they need baking time.
+The first step is to prepare to make the potato bowls since they need baking time.
 If you are not making the potato bowls, skip this step.

-Photos of steps 1 and 2 scooping potatoes.
+Photos of steps 1 and 2 scooping out the insides of the potatoes.

-Step 2: Once the centers are scooped out, get the raw bacon and some toothpicks.
-Wrap one or two pieces of raw bacon around the outside of the potatoes.
+Step 2: Wrap with Bacon.
+Once the centers are scooped out, grab your raw bacon and some toothpicks.
+Wrap 1 to 2 pieces of bacon around the outside of each potato half, securing the ends with a toothpick.

 Photos of steps 3 and 4 photos.

-Pour into potato bowls or a regular bowl.
+Once the chowder is thick and creamy, it’s time to serve!
+Ladle the hot chowder into the edible potato bowls or traditional bowls.
 Serve with these Gluten Free Breadsticks or Gluten Free Garlic Knots!

 A big pot of cooked clam chowder.
 It is garnished with fresh chopped parsley.

-Store leftovers in an airtight container in the refrigerator.
-This gluten free chowder will keep fresh for up to 4 days.
+Store leftovers in an airtight container in the refrigerator to keep your chowder fresh.
+It will stay fresh for up to 4 days.
+When ready to enjoy, thaw the soup overnight in the refrigerator or reheat it gently on the stove.

 What potatoes are best for chowder?